Last updated: 9/13/21 | September 13th, 2021

 Be sure to visit the Santa Maria de Montserrat monastery to see the famous shrine of the Black Madonna.
 The monastery is built into the mountain and the Black Madonna statue is said to have been carved in Jerusalem during the early years of Christianity, though it most likely dates to the 12th century.

 If you’re an art fan, visit the Art Museum Of Montserrat.
 It has works by Monet, Dali, Picasso, and many other famous artists.
-And be sure to visit the local market (it’s on the way to the monastery).
+Lastly, be sure to visit the local market (it’s on the way to the monastery).
 It’s the perfect place to buy local products like fresh produce, cheese, honey, and artisan crafts.
 And if you’re an adrenaline junkie, there is tons of rock climbing to be done here as well (either solo or with a hired guide).

 13. Take a Stroll on La Rambla